TanyaChutani/Monodepth2-Tf2.x/README.md

-# Monodepth-Tf2.x
+# Monodepth2-Tf2.x

-A tensorflow implementation of Monodepth
+A tensorflow implementation of Monodepth2